kiniry/objective-c/s093041/Assignment2-2/README.md

 ----------
 Dynamic typing of ids is when a variable point to an object, whose type is not checked at compile time.
-For this, the 'id' type is used to indicate dynamic types.
+For this, the `id` type is used to indicate dynamic types.

-For instance NSArrays only contain objects of type 'id', i.e. the type of each object is independent of each other and not checked at compile time.
+For instance NSArrays only contain objects of type `id`, i.e. the type of each object is independent of each other and not checked at compile time.
 This also means that type information about the objects is lost, when put into the